Radiants-DAO/BetterTwitFix/hosting.md

 ### Serverless Setup
 This assumes your AWS credentials are set up

-Run the following command: `git clone https://github.com/dylanpdx/BetterTwitFix`
+Run the following command: `git clone https://github.com/Radiants-DAO/BetterTwitFix`

 Enter into that directory and install serverless framework into it by running `npm install -g serverless`

 Then run `serverless deploy`

-Finally, set up a new API gateway resource to point towards the main Lambda function (should start with vxTwitter)
+Finally, set up a new API gateway resource to point towards the main Lambda function (should start with radTwitter)